 While studying and working, I started Greyscalegorilla, a personal blog to talk about design and education.
 This has quickly become one of the leading sites to learn about motion graphics and 3D software bringing over 20,000 visitors per day.
 Nutty, right?

-I work in Chicago where I drink a lot of craft beer, play a lot of pinball, and listen to a LOT of podcasts.
+I now work and live in Milford Michigan with my beautiful wife, where I play a lot of pinball, and listen to too many podcasts.